José Luis Espejo Pérez

 José Luis Espejo Pérez (born in Barcelona in 1965), is a Spanish-language writer specializing in historical essays.

 Biography

-Born in Barcelona in 1965.
-He has studied the University of Barcelona, obtaining a degree in Geography and History.
+Born in Barcelona in 1965, Pérez studied at the University of Barcelona, obtaining a degree in Geography and History.
 Between 1985 and 1992 he was editor of the critical magazine L'esborrany, published in Sant Boi de Llobregat.
 At the same time he worked as an editor in several technical press magazines.
 Between the years 1992 and 1998 he collaborated in the preparation of three monographs of a social nature in the magazine Arguments and Proposals, published by L'Eina Editorial.